-By investing industry funding collectively, the maximizes impact and expands market reach further than if any one organization acted alone.
-SLB-funded programs target different areas of growth by focusing on codes, communications, and conversations.
-Since the SLB’s inception in 2012, SLB-funded programs have generated over 4.8 billion board feet of incremental demand.
+By investing industry funding collectively, this maximizes impact and expands market reach further than if any one organization acted alone.
+SLB-funded programs target different areas of growth by focusing on codes, communications, and conversions.
+Since the SLB’s inception in 2012, SLB-funded programs have generated over 12.6 billion board feet of incremental demand.
 The SLB funding has been focused on three core areas: code, communications, and conversion.

 The three primary programs delivering initiatives with the support of SLB funding are: